 Samples were collected from upstream and downstream of the waste rock disposal areas, and from seeps emanating from the slope.
 Field pH and conductivity measurements were recorded during the summer sampling period.
-Samples were collected on 19 August and 18 October 1997 to measure contaminant concentrations during the summer, fall and spring seasons respectively.
+Samples were collected in August 1996, August and October 1997, and April 1998 to measure contaminant concentrations during the summer, fall and spring seasons respectively.